 The Combo Widget Mapper example shows how to use a custom delegate to map information from a model to specific widgets on a form.

 The Custom Sort/Filter Model example illustrates how to subclass QSortFilterProxyModel to perform advanced sorting and filtering.

-This example shows how to implement a simple item-based tree model that can be used with other classes the model/view framework.
+This example shows how to implement a simple item-based tree model that can be used with other classes in the model/view framework.

 The Fetch More example shows how to add items to an item view model on demand.

 This example demonstrates how to freeze a column within a QTableView.